Embedded Payments for SaaS Platforms: A Guide to Embed Finance

 Under the surface, embedded finance depends on a network of APIs and partnerships that bridge regulated financial infrastructure with software platforms.

-Banks hold the licenses and handle custody of funds, while fintech enablers provide compliant APIs, and SaaS providers integrate those APIs into their products.
+Banks hold the licenses and handle custody of funds, while fintech enablers provide compliant APIs, and SaaS providers integrate those APIs into their products, allowing them to take advantage of the services without needing to go through any licensing of their own.

-When a user initiates a payment or requests a card, the action moves through several layers, from the app interface to the payment processor, acquiring bank, card network, and sometimes a sponsor bank.
+When a user initiates a payment or requests a card, the action moves through several layers.

 Key Players: Banks, Fintechs, and SaaS Providers

-• Banks and financial institutions provide the regulatory foundation and handle fund movement, compliance, and KYC/AML oversight.
+Banks and financial institutions provide the regulatory foundation and handle fund movement and compliance.
+This includes any KYC/AML processes.

-• Fintech infrastructure providers (like Stripe, Marqeta, or Adyen) act as intermediaries, offering APIs and SDKs that abstract away the complexity of financial systems.
+Fintech infrastructure providers (like Stripe) act as intermediaries.
+These platforms offer APIs and SDKs that abstract away the complexity of financial systems.

-• SaaS platforms integrate those capabilities, creating a tailored experience for their users, and capturing part of the value chain that used to belong solely to banks.
+Lastly, there are the SaaS platforms that integrate those capabilities, creating a tailored experience for their users.

 Embedded Payments in SaaS Platforms